iammateus/naughty-api/README.md

 # naughty-api

-A very naughty API that gives random results.

-This API doesn't like to be too much predictable, so it decided to give random results to its consumers.
+This API doesn't like to be too much predictable, so it decided to give random http codes to its consumers.

 ## Requeriments